-Amortization of intangible assets totaled \$1.8 million for the years ended December 31, 2023 and 2022, respectively.
-The estimated amortization expense of intangible assets assumes no activities, such as acquisitions, which would result in additional amortizable intangible assets.
-Estimated amortization expense of intangible assets in subsequent fiscal years is as follows.
+Amortization of intangible assets totaled \$1.0 million and \$1.8 million for the years ended December 31, 2024 and 2023, respectively.
+All intangible assets were fully amortized as of December 31, 2024 and no further amortization expense is expected assuming there are no activities, such as acquisitions, which would result in additional amortizable intangible assets.